 Each of these packaging solutions on their own would be helpful in maintaining the sanctity of products out for shipment, but when combined, they increase the level of protection significantly.

-Here’s a look at some of the key benefits to this type of packaging:
+Here’s a look at some of the key benefits of this type of packaging:

 - The look

 Because products are secured in place with flexible plastic film, most retention and suspension packaging is a one-size-fits-all type of solution thanks to the conforming properties of the film itself.
-The film is resilient and low slip, meaning it can suit almost any product you're shipping.
+The highly resilient low-slip film can suit almost any product you're shipping.

 The flexible film used to hold products can be easily reused, as it maintains its effectiveness.
 Additionally, corrugated suspension components are often made out of recycled materials.

-Noting these aspects, suspension packaging is considered a more sustainable packaging option.
+Noting these aspects, retention and suspension packaging is considered a more sustainable packaging option.

 On most packages you’ve opened over the years, you likely had to dig through the box and break apart foam to get to the product you bought.

 This creates a bit of a mess that you’re left to clean.
-When you open a box with retention and suspension packaging, you’re able to see the product right then and there as soon as the box is opened.
+When you open a box with corrugated retention inserts, you’re able to see the product right then and there as soon as the box is opened.

 There’s no digging around or messy cleanup.
-In fact, the corrugated retention inserts can be recycled too.
+The inserts can be recycled too.

-Retention and suspension packaging is easy to assemble and install.
+Inserts for retention and suspension packaging are easy to assemble and install.
 As more effective packaging options are developed and put in place, the days of boxes filled to the brim with "packing peanuts" are getting further behind us.

 Ultimately, customers want to open a box and access their new product without a giant mess, and workers in shipping facilities everywhere are smiling because they don't have to mess around with Styrofoam all day.